 - 【Message from Vice President of CSR Department】

 Daiichi Sankyo has been included in the above indices, which are all well-known ESG indices.

 I believe that this accomplishment is due to the recognition of our efforts to fulfill our corporate mission and integrate responsible corporate activities into our business activities based on the recognition that they are indivisible.

 At the same time, however, we realize that the expectations for initiatives related to sustainability, ESG and related information disclosure are rising rapidly and on a global scale.
 In Japan, for example, we have recently witnessed the establishment of Japan’s Stewardship Code and the Corporate Governance Code as well as the release of the final report of the Ito Review’s “Competitiveness and Incentives for Sustainable Growth: Building Favorable Relationships between Companies and Investors” Project.
 These developments have stimulated further growth in the demand for more sincere corporate activities, more comprehensive information disclosure, and more active communication with stakeholders, making response to this demand a must for companies.

-We began issuing the Value Report in 2013 amidst such rising expectations.
-This report has been positioned as a communication tool for facilitating an understanding of the Group’s corporate value, growth potential, and capacity for business continuity among shareholders, investors, healthcare professionals, consumers, Group employees, and our various other stakeholders.
+Under these circumstances, we began issuing the Value Report in 2013 as a communication tool to facilitate understanding of the Group’s corporate value, growth potential, and capacity for business continuity among shareholders, investors, healthcare professionals, consumers, Group employees, and our various other stakeholders.
 Through the Value Report, we are providing comprehensive disclosure of information related to business activities as well as ESG factors while also encouraging more active communication with stakeholders.